fmahebert/jedi-gpu-notes/environment-setup.md

 ## 4. Install GCC-12 with Offload Support

 1. Install nvptx-tools using the following script.
-The script creates a tempory directory in the CWD, where it builds the package from source before installing it (during execution, a key press will be necessary due to the `apt-add-repository` command). **Note**: the reason that we are installing nvptx-tools like this is because the nvptx-tools package for Ubuntu 22.04 is tool old for gcc-12 and using this old package results in compilation issues.
+The script creates a tempory directory in the CWD, where it builds the package from source before installing it (during execution, a key press will be necessary due to the `apt-add-repository` command). **Note**: the reason that we are installing nvptx-tools like this is because the nvptx-tools package for Ubuntu 22.04 is too old for gcc-12 and using this old package results in compilation issues.
     ```
     #!/bin/bash